DeutscheSoft/aux-widgets/README.md

 ## Installation

-AUX can be installed using `npm`.
+A.UX can be installed using `npm`.
 In order to gain access to all components, simply import them all using

     import '@deutschesoft/a.ux';